-Besides Kenya and Uganda, other notable countries affected by the catastrophe include Djibouti, Ethiopia, Somalia, South Sudan, and Sudan.
+Besides Kenya and Uganda, other notable countries battling the food crisis include Djibouti, Ethiopia, Somalia, South Sudan, and Sudan.

-“Life-threatening hunger caused by climate shocks, violent insecurity and disease in the Horn of Africa, has left nearly 130,000 people “looking death in the eyes” and nearly 50 million facing crisis levels of food insecurity, the UN World Health Organization (WHO) said on Friday.
+“Life-threatening hunger caused by climate shocks, violent insecurity and disease in the Horn of Africa, has left nearly 130,000 people “looking death in the eyes” and nearly 50 million facing crisis levels of food insecurity, WHO said.

-For an emergency response, WHO says at least $179 million is needed in these seven states to tackle the looming crisis.
+For an emergency response, WHO says it needs at least $179 million to tackle the looming crisis in the seven states.

-The UN says that the African continent contributes 2-3% of total global emissions that are associated with Climate Change, yet the continent suffers the heaviest impacts of the Climate Crisis.
+In addition, the UN says that the African continent contributes 2-3% of total global emissions that cause with Climate Change, yet the continent suffers the heaviest impacts of the Climate Crisis.

 The Horn of Africa is experiencing devastating weather conditions and the hottest temperatures since satellite record-keeping began.